matt-mulligan/PyFynance/README.md

 **Load Transactions**

-To load transactions into PyFynance, simply download your QIF file from your finanaical organisation and place in the PyFynance/input/transactions folder.
+To load transactions into PyFynance, simply download your QIF file from your financial organisation and place in the PyFynance/input/transactions folder.
 Please note that the account name will be derived from the file name in the input folder. if you have multiple files for the same account, please place "--" after the account name in the filename